AleksandrKill-alt/docs/content/github/authenticating-to-github/keeping-your-account-and-data-secure/authorizing-oauth-apps.md

+🛡️🔒The inability to add having the right to change for yourself needs protection this and will be a contribution🔒
 ---
 title: Authorizing OAuth Apps
 intro: 'You can connect your {% data variables.product.product_name %} identity to third-party applications using OAuth.
 When authorizing an {% data variables.product.prodname_oauth_app %}, you should ensure you trust the application, review who it''s developed by, and review the kinds of information the application wants to access.'